 We went uptown planning to take the Big Bus tour because the downtown route would go right past our house near the end.
 However, when we got to 42nd street, we didn’t see any Big Bus Tour salespeople around at all.
 So, it may be best to buy tickets for that company online.
 Since it didn’t matter too much to us, we bought tickets from one of the many Gray Line vendors.
 Those are the big red buses you see around town from CitySights.
 Now, of course, the vendor talked us into a 48 hour package instead of just the one-day tour, but it was only about $5 more per person and we found it totally worth the extra money, even if we didn’t use all of the amenities.

 Our ticket included an uptown tour, a downtown tour, a night tour, a Brooklyn tour, a Bronx tour, and one or two other extras that we were never going to use.
 Each tour lasted between two and three hours and allowed for unlimited hop-on and hop-off in any neighborhood.
-The only tour that does not allow for hop-on hop-off is the night tour.
+The only tour that does not allow for hop-on hop-off is the night tour (see our tip below about giving teens a little freedom on this tour).

 We decided to start our day with the downtown tour, take a break in the middle for lunch, run home and walk the dog, and then finish with the uptown tour ending on the Upper East Side to meet some friends for dinner.
 As we are long time New Yorkers, we didn’t feel the need to get off and on the bus because we really wanted to see what we could learn from the guides.
 After waiting in line for about 20 minutes we boarded the bus.
 We were surprised to learn that City Sights has seats on the top of the bus and not on the bottom.
 As it was a 90 degree day, we quickly realized, there would be no respite from the blazing sun!